Last updated Jan 13 2020

 - The HOOKS that persuade them to convert

-and change, fix, update, optimize, and/or improve your website accordingly (read more about this framework).
+so you can change, fix, update, optimize, and/or improve your website accordingly (read more about this website analysis framework).

 Go beyond dimensions and metrics